ArduPilot/ardupilot_wiki/common/source/docs/common-servo-volz.rst

     :target: ../_images/servo-volz-pixhawk.png
     :width: 450px

-image courtesy of the `Volz DA-26 servp datasheet <https://www.volz-servos.com/English/resources/Downloads/DataSheets/DA-26_Datasheet_uni.pdf>`__
+image courtesy of the `Volz DA-26 servo datasheet <https://www.volz-servos.com/English/resources/Downloads/DataSheets/DA-26_Datasheet_uni.pdf>`__

 - Use a BEC to provide power to the servo as shown above
 - Connect the servo's RS-422 non-inverted pin to one of the flight controller's serial port's TX pins.
 The diagram above shows the servo connected to a Pixhawk's Serial4 port but other serial ports can also be used